-Our tax laws are preparing to go through a historic change.
-GST or Goods and Services Tax is being prepared to replace existing taxes such as VAT, service tax, excise duty and several local state taxes and levies.
+Our tax laws have gone through a historic change.
+GST or Goods and Services Tax has replaced existing taxes such as VAT, service tax, excise duty and several local state taxes and levies.

 GST is expected to have a far reaching impact.
 Whether you run a business or provide a service, however big or small, it is very likely GST will impact you.

 GST was rolled out on July 1, 2017.

 Businesses includes – trade, commerce, manufacture, profession, vocation or any other similar activity, irrespective of its volume or frequency.
 It also includes supply of goods/ services for starting or closure of a business.